natj/natj.github.io/_posts/group/2024-05-30-helsinki_cluster_access.md

 This is a short tutorial to help setup an computing account at the University of Helsinki's computing cluster.
 The guide is only relevant for UH students and staff.

+As a very first step, you need to contact Joonas to add you to the cluster user group.
+After that is done, you can follow these steps to log in and install runko.

 ## Preliminary access

 First, test that you can login to `turso` cluster with